 4) Speaking confidence needs a method (not just “talk more”)

-Good spoken English classes for kids scaffold speaking: 10–15s → 30s → 60s using prompts and roleplay.
+Good communication classes for kids scaffold speaking: 10–15s → 30s → 60s using prompts and roleplay.

 5) Grammar should show up inside real sentences